powersupplyhq/front-end-takehome/README.md

 ### If you've got time...(stretch goal)
  - As a user, I want to be able to add/remove the meals I select to a cart.
+ - As a user, I want to be able to see what is in my cart.
+   - Hint: this should be a modal or component on the page.
+Not a separate view.

 ## When You're Done
 Zip up your git repo and send it as an email attachment to `devadmin@territoryfoods.com`